-China adds CIFA to its European acquisitions Sep 2008
+China adds CIFA and NFM to European acquisitions Sep 2008

 Shani Wallis, Editor